 Getting dental treatment

 If your tooth has broken or cracked and is causing you severe pain, you should make an emergency dental appointment.
 You can read more about what counts as a dental emergency here.
-In the meantime, take an over-the-counter painkiller such as paracetamol to keep the pain at bay or try one of these home remedies.
+In the meantime, take an over-the-counter painkiller such as paracetamol to keep the pain at bay or try one of these home remedies for toothache.

 If you have a chipped, cracked or broken tooth with no pain, you should still arrange to see a dentist about it soon.
 You may need some treatment to protect your tooth from infection or to strengthen it against further damage.

 Sharp edges can be covered with sugar-free chewing gum or dental wax to prevent injury to the inside of the mouth.
 You should only eat soft foods and avoid using the damaged tooth until you have visited a dentist.

 The cost of tooth repairs in the UK